Alimony and Spousal Support Lawyer in San Antonio Getting You What You Deserve

 Divorce isn’t only about the division of assets and debts, child custody, or alimony.
 There are many different aspects that should be considered during a divorce case in order to achieve the most favorable outcome possible.
-If you’d like to discuss your situation with an experienced spousal support/alimony attorney today, give us a call at 210-655-9090.
+If you’d like to discuss your situation with attorneys specializing in family matters in San Antonio today, give us a call at 210-775-0353.

 What is Alimony?

 Alimony is the regular payment one spouse makes to the other to provide support during or after a divorce proceeding.
 In Texas, a court order for alimony is called “spousal maintenance.”

 The court can order spousal maintenance if the spouse seeking support will not have enough property at the time of the divorce to provide for basic needs and one of the following criteria is met:

 - One spouse is convicted of committing family violence during the divorce or within two years before the divorce was filed